AssessFirst Type:

 Currently working for:

-Available for full-time work or long-term contracts
+Available for full-time or contract

 It’s me.